BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 supervisory authority may extend the period set out in the sec­ ond subparagraph of paragraph 3 by an appropriate period of time taking into account all relevant factors.

---- Page 63 ---The insurance or reinsurance undertaking concerned shall, every three months, submit a progress report to its supervisory author­ ity setting out the measures taken and the progress made to re-establish the level of eligible own funds covering the Solvency
+--- Page 63 ---
+The insurance or reinsurance undertaking concerned shall, every three months, submit a progress report to its supervisory author­ ity setting out the measures taken and the progress made to re-establish the level of eligible own funds covering the Solvency